czertyaka/pbkdf2/README.md

 # pbkdf2

-Derive key with PKCS5 PBKDF2 HMAC function and automatically generated salt.
+Derive key with PKCS5 PBKDF2 HMAC function and automatically generated or given salt.
 Makes use of SHA-512 function.
-Output is given as JSON-string with hash and salt as hex-strings.
+Output is given as JSON-string with hash and salt as hex-strings (if generated).

 ## build